littlektframework/littlekt/README.md

 Carlos Velasco's (soywiz) awesome Kotlin game engine [KorGE](https://github.com/korlibs/korge) which has a bunch of very enjoyable features and awesome ideas that were brought over to be used in LittleKt.

+Max Thiele's (fabmax) incredible Kotlin OpenGL/Vulkan graphics engine [kool](https://github.com/fabmax/kool) where many features were shamelessly copied and brought over as well which helped get many graphics related features working and allowed me to understand how it worked.

 David Wursteisen's excellent multiplatform game framework [MiniGDX](https://github.com/minigdx/minigdx/) that allowed LittleKt to get up and running quickly.